This post may contain affiliate links. Read the full disclosure here.

 I admit that this is absolutely a personal opinion, but I hate them.
 They look like plastic.
 Same goes for supermarket bromeliads.

 If you want to get someone an anthurium, first ensure that they’re not a complete novice, and then get them something cool like a Clarinervium.
+You can find some pretty cheap ones online (I wouldn’t pay more than £30), though if you’re in the States they’re WAY pricier.

 I love giving plants as gifts, but I try to limit myself to plants that I think a novice could keep alive AND I always make sure to tell the person that I won’t hate them forever if they kill the plant.